Battle of the Alamo: Exterior fighting

 At 10 p.m. on March 5, the Mexican artillery ceased their bombardment.
 As Santa Anna had anticipated, the exhausted Texians soon fell into the first uninterrupted sleep many of them had since the siege began.
 Just after midnight, more than 2,000 Mexican soldiers began preparing for the final assault.
 Fewer than 1,800 were divided into four columns, commanded by Cos, Colonel Francisco Duque, Colonel José María Romero and Colonel Juan Morales.
 Veterans were positioned on the outside of the columns to better control the new recruits and conscripts in the middle.
 As a precaution, 500 Mexican cavalry were positioned around the Alamo to prevent the escape of either Texian or Mexican soldiers.
 Santa Anna remained in camp with the 400 reserves.
 Despite the bitter cold, the soldiers were ordered not to wear overcoats which could impede their movements.
 Clouds concealed the moon and thus the movements of the soldiers.

 At 5:30 a.m. troops silently advanced.
 Cos and his men approached the northwest corner of the Alamo, while Duque led his men from the northwest towards a repaired breach in the Alamo's north wall.
-The column commanded by Romero marched towards the east wall, and Morales's column aimed for the low parapet by the chapel.
+The column commanded by Romero marched towards the east wall, and Morales's column aimed for the low parapet by the church.

 The three Texian sentinels stationed outside the walls were killed in their sleep, allowing Mexican soldiers to approach undetected within musket range of the walls.
 At this point, the silence was broken by shouts of "¡Viva Santa Anna!" and music from the buglers.
 The noise woke the Texians.
 Most of the noncombatants gathered in the church sacristy for safety.
 Travis rushed to his post yelling, "Come on boys, the Mexicans are upon us and we'll give them hell!" and, as he passed a group of Tejanos, "¡No rendirse, muchachos!" ("Don't surrender, boys").

 This plan of the Alamo was created by José Juan Sánchez Navarro in 1836.
 Places marked R and V denote Mexican cannon; position S indicates Cos's forces.

 In the initial moments of the assault, Mexican troops were at a disadvantage.
 Their column formation allowed only the front rows of soldiers to fire safely.
 Unaware of the dangers, the untrained recruits in the ranks "blindly fir[ed] their guns", injuring or killing the troops in front of them.
 The tight concentration of troops also offered an excellent target for the Texian artillery.
 Lacking canister shot, Texians filled their cannon with any metal they could find, including door hinges, nails, and chopped-up horseshoes, essentially turning the cannon into giant shotguns.
 According to the diary of José Enrique de la Peña, "a single cannon volley did away with half the company of chasseurs from Toluca".
 Duque fell from his horse after sustaining a wound in his thigh and was almost trampled by his own men.
 General Manuel Castrillón quickly assumed command of Duque's column.